codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipeline-caching.md

 | Docker registry caching  | Automatic |  Pipeline build steps | Works only for [integrated Docker registry]({{site.baseurl}}/docs/docker-registries/codefresh-registry/)|
 | Traditional build caching  | Automatic/manual |  Pipeline [freestyle steps]({{site.baseurl}}/docs/codefresh-yaml/steps/freestyle/) | See notes for [parallel builds]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/)|

+All these caching mechanisms are enabled by default and you can [freely disable them]({{site.baseurl}}/docs/troubleshooting/common-issues/disabling-codefresh-caching-mechanisms/) if you encounter any issues with caching.

 Let's see these caches in order and how to use them effectively.

 ## Distributed Docker image caching